Democrats in the Legislature propose a new California gas tax on suppliers when prices spike. Republicans are incensed by the move.

 Glendale City Councilmember

 Asm.
-Laura Friedman has taken at least $796,000 from the Labor sector since she was elected to the legislature.
-That represents 23% of her total campaign contributions.
+Laura Friedman has taken at least $77,000 from the Finance, Insurance & Real Estate sector since she was elected to the legislature.
+That represents 18% of her total campaign contributions.

 Next up: Evictions.
 Also Monday, the Assembly advanced a last-minute bill that would extend statewide eviction protections — set to expire Thursday — through June 30 for Californians applying for funds from the state’s backlogged COVID rent relief program.
 It now heads to the Senate, where it must pass with two-thirds of the vote to land on Gov. Gavin Newsom’s desk.